US: Saudis recruited Twitter workers to spy on critics

 The allegations against two former Twitter employees and a third man who ran a social media marketing company that did work for the Saudi royal family comes a little more than a year after the execution of Jamal Khashoggi.
 The Washington Post columnist and prominent critic of the Saudi government was slain and dismembered in the Saudi consulate in Istanbul.

-Saudi Arabia under King Salman and his son, 34-year-old Crown Prince Mohammed bin Salman, have aggressively silenced and detained government critics even as it allows women to drive and opens movie theaters in the conservative kingdom.
+Saudi Arabia under King Salman and Prince Mohammed has aggressively silenced and detained government critics even as it allows women to drive and opens movie theaters in the conservative kingdom.

 Prince Mohammed also has been implicated by U.S. officials and a United Nations investigative report in the assassination of Khashoggi.
-The prince has said he bore ultimate responsibility for the kingdom, though he denies orchestrating the slaying.
+The prince has said he bears ultimate responsibility for what happens in the kingdom’s name, though he denies orchestrating the slaying.

 The criminal allegations reveal the extent the Saudi government went to control the flow of information on Twitter, said Adam Coogle, a Middle East researcher with Human Rights Watch.

 The platform is the main place for Saudis to express their views, and about a third of the nation’s 30 million people are active users.
-But the free-wheeling nature of Twitter is a major source of concern for the authoritarian regime, Coogle said.
+But the free-wheeling nature of Twitter is a major source of concern for its authoritarian government, Coogle said.

-The government has used different tactics to control speech and keep reformers and others from organizing, including employing troll armies to harass and intimidate users online.
+The kingdom has used different tactics to control speech and keep reformers and others from organizing, including employing troll armies to harass and intimidate users online.
 It has even arrested and imprisoned Twitter users.

 The crown prince’s former top adviser, Saud al-Qahtani, who also served as director of the cyber security federation, started the “Black List” hashtag to target critics of the government.
 He ominously tweeted in 2017 that the government had ways of unmasking anonymous Twitter users.